 All accidents and incidents, including near misses or dangerous occurrences, will be reported to the HSE as soon as possible following the school's Health and Safety Policy.
 The Medical Emergency Procedure will be followed at all times.

 8. Threatening behaviour

-Aggressive and threatening behaviour by pupils under the influence of drugs or alcohol will be taken very seriously.
-Where aggressive and/or threatening behaviour is displayed, the school will contact the police where necessary.
+Aggressive and threatening behaviour by pupils under the influence of drugs or alcohol will be taken and will adhere to it's Behaviour Policy.